 Gather some friends, family or enjoy it with your spouse.
 Get some snacks in, a hot chocolate bar, some cocktails and enjoy an evening of laughs and good company!

-Christmas Markets are not only a nice day out but it’s great place to find handmade gifts or ornaments.
+Christmas Markets are not only a nice day out but it’s great place to find handmade gifts.
 This is one of my favourite Christmas traditions to do with the hubby.
 Grab some mulled wine or cider and some nice food and enjoy browsing, taking in the Christmas spirit.

 Meet up with Friends